SRamoras/storytime/README.md

 ## 📖 About Storytime

 **Storytime** is an interactive web platform that allows users to create, share, and explore stories collaboratively.
-With a user-friendly interface and robust features, Storytime is the perfect place for aspiring writers and story enthusiasts to share their creations with a vibrant community.
+With a user-friendly interface and robust features, Storytime is the perfect place for aspiring writers and story enthusiasts to share their creations with a vibrant community. (this was my first full-stack project ever made)

 ## 🚀 Features